-- -the subjects taught - -the social, cultural and economic life in three European countries - -the living experience within an international, multi-racial, multi-cultural group which will help and facilitate the students in profiting fully from their experience.
-Teaching staff will be available for answering specific questions. after classes, in person, or via e-mail or using the virtual campus which provides a special "classroom" for each subject.
+- -the social, cultural and economic life in three European countries - -the living experience within an international, multi-racial, multi-cultural group

 In particular, in order to fully exploit the first two, there will be a class coordinator in each institution.
 The class coordinator will be a staff member of the IMIM organisation, in charge of being the first interface between the students and the program.
-The class coordinator will be a clear reference point
+The class coordinator will be a clear reference point which will help and facilitate the students in profiting fully from their experience.
+Teaching staff will be available for answering specific questions. after classes, in person, or via e-mail or using the virtual campus which provides a special "classroom" for each subject.